 Lawyers who live in a free society should rightly insist upon the freedom to speak their thoughts in their social activities, their workplaces, and the public square without fear of losing their license to practice law.
-Because ABA Model Rule 8.4(g) would drastically curtail lawyers' freedom to express their viewpoints on political, social, religious, and cultural issues, this Court should reject the National Lawyers Guild's Petition.
+Because ABA Model Rule 8.4(g) and Proposed Rule 8.4(g) would unconstitutionally chill lawyers' expression on political, social, religious, and cultural issues, this Court should reject both.

-For all the reasons discussed above, this Court should wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for attorneys is borne out if it is adopted and implemented in other states.
-There is no reason to make Arizona attorneys laboratory subjects in the ill-conceived experiment that ABA Model Rule 8.4(g) represents.
-This is particularly true when sensible alternatives are readily available, such as waiting to see whether any other states (other than Vermont) adopt ABA Model Rule 8.4(g), and observing its impact on attorneys in those states.
+For the many reasons discussed above, this Court should wait to see whether the widespread prediction that ABA Model Rule 8.4(g) will operate as a speech code for attorneys is borne out if it is adopted and implemented in other states.
+There is no reason to make Maine attorneys laboratory subjects in the ill-conceived experiment that ABA Model Rule 8.4(g) represents.
+This is particularly true when sensible alternatives are readily available, such as waiting to see whether any other states (other than Vermont) adopt ABA Model Rule 8.4(g), and then observing its impact on attorneys in those states.
 A decision to reject ABA Model Rule 8.4(g) can always be revisited after other states have served as its testing ground.